NightFoxAnimation/K12_AutoClasslogin/README.md

 # K12_AutoClasslogin
-A python script automatically login to your k12 profile see if the class is required or optional then join if it is time
+A Python script automatically login to your k12 profile see if the class is required or optional then join if it is time